prathushan/moonshine-sveltekit/README.md

 ## 🏡 About Moonshine

-Moonshine is a personalized text marketing tool for Shopify store owners, enabling automated postcard campaigns.
+Moonshine is a personalized text marketing tool for Shopify store owners, enabling automated campaigns.
 Customers receive personalized, ROI-focused postcards with a personal touch.

 ## 🧰 Tech Stack